William Gabula: Education and work

-Other considerations
+Personal life

 Gabula's great grandfather Yosia Nadiope is the father of modern education in Busoga.
 He gave land to missionaries to build Balangira School for teaching royals, which later evolved to Busoga College Mwiri.
-Gabula is single.

 He is of the Anglican faith.
 He is also the hereditary chief of Bugabula, the semi-autonomous chiefdom which includes the modern-day districts of Buyende and Kamuli.

+On 18 November 2023, Gabula married Inhebantu Jovia Mutesi, an accountant by profession and an old girl of Mount Saint Mary's College Namagunga at Christ Cathedral Bugembe, the only royal wedding in the kingdom since 1956.

+The couple welcomed a set of twin boys on 27th August 2025.